apache/iotdb/docs/Download/README.md

     > sudo sysctl -w kern.ipc.somaxconn=65535
     ```

-## About 0.14.0-preview1
+## About Version 1.0

-- 0.14.0-preview1 is a preview release for the new IoTDB cluster, which you could download and have a try.
-  We DO NOT recommend using preview release on-line, and DO NOT upgrade 0.13 to a preview release.
-  - The UserGuide of 0.14.0-preview is still in the **latest**.

-**<font color=red>NOTE: Do not use the stop-confignode.bat/sh script, which has a bug that may kill other process</font>**:

-- **After we release 0.14.0, how to upgrade from v.13.x to v0.14.x?**
+**After we release version 1.0, how to upgrade from v.13.x to v1.0.x?**

-  - **Version 0.14 has changed the SQL syntax conventions (please refer to the syntax conventions section of the user manual), the incompatibilities are as follows:**
+  - **Version 1.0 has changed the SQL syntax conventions (please refer to the syntax conventions section of the user manual)**.
-    - **Identifiers that are not quoted with backquotes are not allowed to be pure numbers and only allowed to contain letters, Chinese characters, and underscores.
-If the above occurs in an identifier, use backquotes to enclose the identifier.**
-    - **Identifiers no longer support quoting with single and double quotes, please use backquotes instead.**
-    - **When using the path node name in the Session API, it needs to be consistent with that in the SQL statement.
-If the path node is a pure number 111, it needs to be enclosed in backquotes in the SQL statement and written as \`111\`, then when using the Session API, the corresponding parameter also needs to be written as \`111\`.**
-  - In order to ensure the stability of UDF-related APIs, in version 0.14, UDF-related APIs are seperated into an independent module and no longer depend on the tsfile package.
+  - In order to ensure the stability of UDF-related APIs, in version 1.0, UDF-related APIs are seperated into an independent module and no longer depend on the tsfile package.
 The implemented UDFs need to rewrite the code, replace `TsDataType` with `Type`, and replace `org .apache.iotdb.tsfile.utils.Binary` with `org.apache.iotdb.udf.api.type.Binary`, then redo the packaging and loading process.

 ### Detailed description of Syntax Conventions in version 1.0 that are different from older versions